I finally bit the bullet and took all four of my GED tests!

 I am a high school drop out.
 Saying or rather typing those words still stings deeply.
 This is not something I ever imagined being a part of my narrative, but here I am, 17 and no longer going to school.

-I dropped out in November of this year after struggling for the past five years with crippling chronic illness.
-I have been formally diagnosed with abdominal migraines, and chronic migraines, but I am still trying to get answers about other health problems I might have, which include PCOS and hyper mobility syndrome.
+I dropped out in November of this year after struggling for the past five years with chronic illness.
+I have been formally diagnosed with abdominal migraines, and chronic migraines, but I am still trying to get answers about other health problems I might have.

 I worked incredibly hard these past five years to make decent grades and complete all my work.
 I attended school less than 50% of the time most years, and was put into a “homebound” status by my school in 7th, 9th, 10th, and 11th grade.
 When I was on homebound I had a teacher come to my house to give me my work, and teach what they could.
 Unfortunately they couldn’t give me the help I needed, and it is incredibly hard to do AP high school classes with little to no instruction.